jurplel/bowadnet/courses.md

 - 85-104: Psychopathology
 - 98-341: Student Taught Courses (StuCo): Build Your Own Breadboard Computer

-**15-445** is one of the best classes I have ever taken.
+**15-445** is an amazing course.
 Andy Pavlo is one of my favorite lecturers of all time—he really brought the topic to life for me, and his passion for databases, fast and organized lecturing style, and hilarious sense of humor made me look forward to every lecture (the rumors are true—there is a course DJ).
 Databases are now my favorite field of computer science, thanks to this class.

 **98-341** was an excellent excuse to build a 6502-based computer on a breadboard.
 A good friend of mine is the leader of this course, and he was very knowledgeable and did an excellent job supporting the students.
 Highly recommended, if building a computer on a breadboard sounds fun to you.

-**15-451** is the most difficult class I have ever taken, and it is genuinely nobody's fault.
-The scope of the course is just extremely large and the exams very intense.
+**15-451** is personally the most difficult class I have taken at CMU.
+The idea of a course giving you an "algorithmic toolbox" is appealing, and I did learn about interesting algorithms from this class, but the scope and exams are not to be underestimated.

 ## Spring 2024
 - 15-410: Operating System Design and Implementation